citusdata/citus_docs/develop/reference_ddl.rst

 .. note::

   When distributing a number of tables with foreign keys between them, it's best to drop the foreign keys before running :code:`create_distributed_table` and recreating them after distributing the tables.
 Foreign keys cannot always be enforced when one table is distributed and the other is not.
+However foreign keys *are* supported between distributed tables and reference tables.

 When migrating data from an external database, such as from Amazon RDS to Citus Cloud, first create the Citus distributed tables via :code:`create_distributed_table`, then copy the data into the table.